 Reading and stories sit at the very heart of our curriculum because our staff know that a child’s ability to read is one of the most important skills we can teach them.

-We also LOVE reading to children and reading with children.
+We also love reading to children and reading with children.
 It’s so important that children hear books read aloud at home and at school.
-Mrs Dilley is our Reading Lead and she works with the class teachers to carefully track children’s progress.

-At St Clements we follow Storytime Phonics as part of our Phonics Teaching.
-The use of fairies and stories are a hook for our children’s learning.
+At St Clements we follow a DfE validated phonics programme (Supersonic Phonics Friends) that follows the letters and sounds teaching sequence.
 We begin teaching phonics in Reception; children are taught to recognise the distinct sounds (or phonemes) that go together to make up words.
 Children learn to read by sounding out the individual phonemes in a word and then blending them to read a whole word.
 Through our daily teaching children quickly gain confidence to tackle unfamiliar words.
 Alongside our teaching of phonics we also teach the children ‘tricky words’ - these are words that cannot be sounded out.

 In Year 1 children take the National Phonics Screening Check in June.
 This involves working 1:1 with an adult (usually their class teacher) to sound out and blend a selection of real and ‘alien’ words.
 We run parent workshops to support parents in understanding what this entails and to look at samples of the test materials.